0x5abe/RatataR/README.md

 2. Open File Explorer.
 3. Navigate to the "RAT2" disc.
 4. Go to the "View" tab and select "Show" and then "Hidden Items."
-5. Copy the "MUSIC" and "VIDEOS" folders into your Ratatouille game folder.
+5. Copy the "MUSIC" and "VIDEOS" folders into the root of the game folder.